Financial Samurai

 It’s important to understand how systems work.
 Now you understand how mortgage loan officers are incentivized.
 As a result, you can use this knowledge to get yourself the incrementally best rate possible.

-Check the latest mortgage rates online.
-You’ll get real quotes from pre-vetted, qualified lenders in under three minutes.
+Check the latest mortgage rates online with an online lending marketplace.
+You'll get real quotes from pre-vetted, qualified lenders in under three minutes.
 The more free mortgage rate quotes you can get, the better.
-This way, you feel confident knowing you’re getting the lowest rate for your situation.
-Further, you can make lenders compete for your business.

 Invest In Real Estate